martin-braun/minvim/README.md

   again
 - To undo everything, just `ZQ` and restart `vim` which will reload your previous session before starting the entire operation

-> [!INFO]
-> Keep NeoVim LSP free to keep it snappy and fast.
-Use VSCodium for everything
-> else.